Tim-J-Miller/Project-0/GDD.md

 The program looks for a .JSON file which holds the Player IDs and Character names of every player that has played on the machine.

 ### If the expected .JSON with relevent data is found
 The player is asked to enter their ID and choose the character they wish to play.
+##### if character entered does not correspond to the entered ID
+The player may try to import the character from the DB.
+If the character is not in the DB the player will be asked to create a new character who will be added to the .JSON and the DB.
 ##### if ID is not found on in the .JSON (new player/ no .JSON found/ .JSON empty)
 The player may then try to import a save from the DB using their Player ID.
 If there is no entry for the Player ID is found in the DB then the player will be asked to make a new unique ID which will be added to the .JSON and the DB.